top of page

 Payment will be made to the individual teacher per the teacher’s contract.

-We are thrilled to share that Royce Phillips is joining us as the CFTA Vocal Academy Director!
-Royce will be working directly with our voice teachers.
-He will also focus on administering educational programming for community members of all ages, backgrounds, and experience levels by overseeing the curriculum design, instruction, vocal recitals, and community programs to aide in the elevation of vocal learning in our community.
+Royce Phillips is the CFTA Vocal Academy Director!
+Royce works directly with our voice teachers.
+He also focuses on administering educational programming for community members of all ages, backgrounds, and experience levels by overseeing the curriculum design, instruction, vocal recitals, and community programs to aide in the elevation of vocal learning in our community.

 royce phillips.jpg